Waseeq-Zafar/UrlShortner/README.md

 🔗 URL Shortener Microservices with API Gateway

-This project implements a robust URL Shortening Service using a microservices architecture in Spring Boot, with internal communication through both REST (RestTemplate) and gRPC (Protocol Buffers).
+This project implements a robust URL Shortening Service using a microservices architecture in Spring Boot.
+It includes two variations for internal communication: one using RestTemplate (traditional REST API calls) and the other using gRPC (high-performance protocol buffers).

 📦 Project Modules
-Module	Port	Description
-Shorten Service	8080	Accepts long URLs and generates shortened codes Redirect Service	8081	Redirects short codes to original long URLs API Gateway	8082	Unified entry point, routes traffic to services
+Shorten Service (port 8080) – Accepts long URLs and generates shortened codes.

+Redirect Service (port 8081) – Redirects requests from short codes to original long URLs.

+API Gateway (port 8082) – Acts as a unified entry point and routes traffic to services.

 ⚙️ Tech Stack
 Java 17